mehulagg/gitlab_test/doc/topics/infrastructure_as_code/index.md

 ### Infrastructure related project templates

 <!-- TODO create and list reference architectures -->
-We recommend creating company-specifc project templates.
+We recommend creating company-specific project templates.
 As a quick-start, we've created a set of reference architectures.

 ### Merge trains